grema301/CourseCupid/README.md

 3. Try the personality quiz
 4. Test course chat functionality
 5. Verify all features work correctly

-### Render Free Tier Benefits
-- **$0 Cost**: Perfect for student projects and development
-- **Automatic HTTPS**: SSL certificates included
-- **GitHub Integration**: Auto-deploys when you push to GitHub
-- **750 hours/month**: More than enough for development and testing
-- **Custom domains**: Can add your own domain later
-- **Automatic restarts**: Service automatically restarts if it crashes

-### Managing Your Deployment

-#### Automatic Deployments
-- Every time you push to your connected GitHub branch, Render automatically rebuilds and deploys
-- Monitor deployments in the Render dashboard
-- View logs to debug any issues

-#### Updating Environment Variables
-1. Go to your Render service dashboard
-2. Click **"Environment"** tab
-3. Add/edit environment variables
-4. Service will automatically restart with new variables

-#### Monitoring Your App
-- **Logs**: View real-time logs in the Render dashboard
-- **Metrics**: Monitor CPU and memory usage
-- **Health**: Render automatically monitors your app's health

 ### Troubleshooting Common Issues